 The concept is of “resting” the plantar fascia; although there is only anecdotal evidence of efficacy, some resistant patients start to settle after a month in a below-knee walking cast.

-This has been used in a number of degenerative soft-tissue conditions for its effects in stimulating tissue repair.
+This non surgical treatment has been used in a number of degenerative soft-tissue conditions for its effects in stimulating tissue repair.
 Shockwave therapy appears to have different effects at different intensities and doses.
 NICE has recently released its guidance supporting its use in plantar fasciitis.
+The treatment takes about 5-10 minutes to deliver.
+Normally 3-5 traetments are indicated at 1-2 weeks interval.
+The treatment does not require any anaesthetic.

 Surgical Management:

-Surgery is rarely necessary for plantar fascitis.
-The usual indication for surgery is typical plantar fascitis unresolved after adequate conservative treatment.
-Most papers which express a view suggest that 6 months' conservative treatment is the minimum before embarking on surgery, although it may also be considered in a few patients with very severe symptoms at an earlier stage.
+Surgery is rarely if at all indicated for plantar fascitis.
+The usual indication for surgery is typical plantar fascitis unresolved after adequate conservative treatment mentioned above.
+Most scientific papers which express a view suggest that 6-12 months' conservative treatment should be employed before considering surgery, although it may also be considered in a few patients with very severe symptoms at an earlier stage.

 Plantar fascial release: